 If you take the family along, you have to pay for your spouse’s fare and the kids’, but working things so you get a tax-free trip from the firm could significantly cut the cost of the trip.
 Since many hotels let spouses and children stay for reduced or no cost, the time you’re on business with your company footing the hotel bill can produce tax-free accommodations for the whole family.

-Congress has slapped a limit on how generous your employer can be when providing free parking.
-For 2002, if the value of parking is over $185 a month, the excess is considered taxable income.
-If your employer won’t pay for parking, you may still get a tax break here by volunteering for a pay cut to cover the cost.
-The law now allows employers to reduce an employee’s pay and use the money to pay for parking (or mass transit fares).
-The advantage: This would allow you to pay for parking with pre-tax dollars.
-In the past, if an employee had a choice between cash and a parking fringe benefit, he or she was taxed on the value regardless of which was chosen.
-Now, if you choose parking, the value is tax-free.
+In 2020, employees can get up to $270 per month tax-free to cover the cost of getting to and from work via public transport.
+This benefit can take the form of bus, subway or train passes or tokens or reimbursement.
+There is also a separate limit of the same amount for qualified parking.
+If your employer doesn’t offer free mass-transit passes or pay for parking, you may still get a tax break here by volunteering for a pay cut to cover the cost.
+The law now allows employers to reduce an employee’s pay and use the money to pay for mass transit fares (or parking).
+The advantage: This would allow you to pay $265-a-month of your commuting expenses with pre-tax dollars.
+In the past, if an employee had a choice between cash and a mass transit fringe benefit, he or she was taxed on the value regardless of which was chosen.
+Now, if you choose the fringe benefit, the value is tax-free.

 Group Term Life Insurance

 The cost of up to $50,000 of coverage provided by your employer is tax-free.
 Coverage above that level results in taxable income, but it’s still usually a real bargain.